Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/MQTT/HomeAssistant_DiscoveryPrefix.md

 ## Description

-Define Home Assistant discovery prefix.<br>
+Define Home Assistant discovery prefix.
 The discovery prefix defines the 'root topic' where the dicovery topics get published.